The Executive Coaching Process

 Action & Review

-To sustain any behavioural change, it is important that you have a ‘living’ Development Action Plan that outlines, SMART goals, measures of success, and any resources / additional support required.
-At the end of each session, you as the client commit to taking actions to practise the new behaviour / adapt style etc. Clients sometimes prefer to have regular ‘check-ins’ in between Coaching sessions to help maintain the momentum.
+To sustain behavioural change, it is essential to have a ‘living’ Development Action Plan that outlines SMART goals, success metrics, and any required resources or additional support.
+At the end of each coaching session, you, as the client, commit to taking actionable steps to practice new behaviours or adapt your leadership style.
+Many clients opt for regular ‘check-ins’ between sessions to maintain momentum.

 *Adapted from the GROW model – (Whitfield, 2009)